 Clear aligners, or ‘invisible braces', are removable plastic trays made to fit over your teeth and apply pressure in specific places.
 You change to a new set of aligners at regular intervals during your treatment, and each one shifts your teeth a little further until they are properly aligned.
-The best known brand is Invisalign, which is administered by a dentist in-office.
+The best known of these is the Invisalign system, which is administered by a dentist or orthodontist in-office.

 Even now that most practices have re-opened, many patients are reluctant to make regular visits to what could be seen as a high-risk environment (but be assured that dentists are taking every precaution to keep their clinics safe).

 How to straighten teeth at home